PDF(129.1 KB) View with Adobe Reader on a variety of devices

 On the Catalyst switches that run CatOS, you can easily check the overall backplane usage with the show system command.
 The command provides the current usage of the switch backplane and also specifies the peak usage and date of peak usage.
 An unusual peak utilization shows you whether there has ever been a bridging loop on this device.

 Bridging loops have extremely severe consequences on a bridge network.
 Administrators generally do not have time to look for the cause of the loop and prefer to restore connectivity as soon as possible.
 The easy way out in this case is to manually disable every port that provides redundancy in the network.
 If you can identify a part of the network that is affected most, begin to disable ports in this area.
-Or, if possible, initially disable ports that should be blocking.
+Or, if possible, initially disable ports that can be blocking.
 Each time you disable a port, check to see if you have restored connectivity in the network.
 By identifying which disabled port stops the loop, you also identify the redundant path where this port is located.
-If this port should have been blocking, you have probably found the link on which the failure appeared.
+If this port has been blocking, you have probably found the link on which the failure appeared.

 If you cannot precisely identify the source of the problem, or if the problem is transient, enable the logging of STP events on the bridges and switches of the network that experiences the failure.
 If you want to limit the number of devices to configure, at least enable this logging on devices that host blocked ports; the transition of a blocked port is what creates a loop.